axieinfinity/ronin-documentation/docs/CONTRIBUTING.md

 slug: 'community/contribute/guide'
 ---

-# Welcome to Ronin documentation contribution guide
+## Welcome to the contribution guide

 Thank you for your interest in contributing to the Ronin documentation project.
 Any contribution you make will be visible on [docs.roninchain.com](https://docs.roninchain.com).